Moultrie, Georgia: History

 Founders of naval stores started harvesting timber in the late 1890s.
 They set up turpentine stills and built tram roads, allowing for the railroad to come into the territory.
 The Boston & Albany line, which later became the Georgia Northern Railway, was the first through town, bringing with it growth and prosperity for the county.
 Practically every train brought new residents interested in supplying naval stores or working in the sawmills.

 By 1900, through the work of businessmen, bankers and speculators, the county was becoming a farmer's paradise.

 Land was cleared and development companies began dividing the forested area into farm tracts.
 Experienced farmers from north Georgia and the Carolinas were invited to come and develop the land.
 The county's agriculture industry thrives today.

-Moultrie Commercial Historic District

-Moultrie Commercial Historic District is a historic area of Moultrie with several buildings of historical significance including the Moultrie Colquitt Towers, formerly a hotel called Hotel Colquitt.
-The district was listed on the National Register of Historic Places on June 3, 1994.
-The area is generally bounded by northeast First Avenue, southeast Second Avenue, West First Street and East Fourth Street.

-The district's coordinates are 31°10′48″N 83°47′14″W / 31.18°N 83.787222°W / 31.18; -83.787222.